Protokinetics For Prosthetists & Orthotists

 Optimizing the gait of an amputee will help to increase comfort in the residual limb, make ambulation more efficient, and reduce compensatory movements which over time may be detrimental.

-Protokinetics PKMAS software and ZENO Walkway allows the Prosthetist & Orthotist to measure kinematic and kinetic gait data such as:
+Protokinetics PKMAS software and ZENO Walkway allows the Prosthetist & Orthotist to measure gait data such as:

 - temporal and spatial parameters